Annual European Football Week

 Stronger Every Year

 2013 European Football Week saw over 53,000 athletes in 50 countries involved.
 420 local and national tournaments for male, female and unified teams and several demonstration “Unity” matches and clinics took place.
-Training seminars and workshops for coaches were an integral part of the events.
+This year 55,000 athletes will take part in more than 450 grassroots events.

-FC Barcelona defender star Dani Alves shows his suppport for Special Olympics
+FC Barcelona star Dani Alves is a Global Ambassador for Special Olympics and is getting behind this year's Football Week.

 For more information on Special Olympics European Football Week contact Miroslaw Krogulec, Senior Manager, Organizational Development and Sports at [email protected]